'House of the Dragon' Episode 5 Easter Eggs

 Ser Criston kills in jousting

-A small thing to note on a difference from book to TV show.
-We saw Ser Criston Cole brutally beat Laenor's lover, Ser Joffrey Lonmouth to death, at the climax of episode 5.
-In the Fire and Blood book, however, it's said that Ser Criston actually killed Lonmouth in a jousting contest.
+A small thing to note on a change from the book to the TV show: We saw Ser Criston Cole brutally beat Laenor's lover, Ser Joffrey Lonmouth, to death at the climax of episode 5.
+In Fire and Blood, however, it's said that Ser Criston actually killed Lonmouth in a jousting contest.

-In King Viserys' speech, the one interrupted by Alicent Hightower's entrance, he made note of the seven days of feasting and jousting planned before the wedding.
+In King Viserys' speech, the one interrupted by Alicent Hightower's entrance, he mentioned the seven days of feasting and jousting planned before the wedding.
 In the show, that never happened because of Cole and Lonmouth's brawl.
 In the book, the jousting tournament did indeed go ahead.

 It was written that Ser Criston Cole fought in a "black fury" because Rhaenyra didn't bestow a garter of blessing on him.
-"It was the Knight of Kisses who felt the fullest measure of his wroth," it's written in Fire and blood.
+"It was the Knight of Kisses who felt the fullest measure of his wroth," Martin writes in Fire and Blood.
 "Cole's favorite weapon was the morningstar, and the blows he rained down on Ser Laenor's champion cracked his helm and left him senseless in the mud.
 Borne bloody from the field, Ser Joffrey died without recovering consciousness six days later."

 Mushroom